 Pumpkin seed oil has been found to exhibit anti-inflammatory effects.
 One animal study found it worked as an anti-inflammatory drug in treating arthritis, but without the side effects.

-Since pumpkin seeds are highly portable and require no refrigeration, they make an excellent snack to keep with us whenever we're on the go, or they can be used as a quick anytime snack at home, too.
-While roasted pumpkins seeds are probably best known for their role as a perennial Halloween treat, these seeds are so delicious and nutritious that they can be enjoyed throughout the year.
+While roasted pumpkin seeds are probably best known for their role as a perennial Halloween treat, these seeds are so delicious and nutritious that they can be enjoyed throughout the year.
 In many food markets, pepitas are available in different forms—raw and shelled, raw and unshelled, roasted and shelled, roasted and unshelled.

 Though pumpkin seeds have no side effects, some people do face issues such as stomach pain.
 These are not recommended for infants, and pregnant and breastfeeding women.
 Some people also sometimes get allergy.
 Some even gain weight.
 These are also risky for low blood pressure.